Temporal Sparse Autoencoders: Leveraging the Sequential Nature of Language for Interpretability: Experimental Evaluation

-\paragraph{Probing Validation.} In order to validate these visual results, we probe the SAE activations for these same labels, using both k-sparse probing from \citet{kantamneni2025sparse} as well as normal Logistic Regression probes on the full activations.
+\textbf{Probing Validation.} In order to validate these visual results, we probe the SAE activations for these same labels, using both k-sparse probing from \citet{kantamneni2025sparse} as well as normal Logistic Regression probes on the full activations.
 We train probes on $k={1,5,10,20}$ features, where we select the features by comparing the mean activations of the positive and negative examples for each class from the train set.
-Note that dense probes trained on SAE activations have a dimensionality of 16k, whereas dense probes trained directly on the model's residual stream have a dimensionality of 768 for Pythia-160m and 2304 for Gemma2-2b.
-We find that these results quantitatively reflect the qualitative results from the TSNE plots, with T-SAEs outperforming the baseline SAEs significantly for semantic and contextual labels, with little-to-no performance drop for syntactic information.
+Note that dense probes trained on SAE activations have a dimensionality of 16k whereas dense probes trained directly on the model's residual stream have a dimensionality of 768 for Pythia-160m and 2304 for Gemma2-2b.
+We find that these results quantitatively reflect the qualitative results from the TSNE plots, with Temporal SAEs outperforming the baseline SAEs significantly for semantic and contextual labels, with little-to-no performance drop for syntactic information.
 Probing results for two more datasets, Wikipedia and FineFineWeb, as well as for Pythia-160m, are in Appendix \ref{appx:probing}, with the same trends across all models and datasets.

-\paragraph{Feature Disentanglement.} While we see that Temporal SAEs recover more semantic and contextual information, can this behavior be attributed to the high-level features alone?
+\textbf{Feature Disentanglement.} While we see that Temporal SAEs recover more semantic and contextual information, can this behavior be attributed to the high-level features alone?
 Indeed, we observe specialization between high- and low-level features in Figure \ref{fig:tsne_plots}, where the high-level features exhibit semantic and contextual structure, whereas low-level features exhibit syntactic structure.
-To further characterize this behavior, we report probing accuracy on each of the feature splits separately (see Appendix \ref{appx:high_low_results}), which confirms this same specialization.
-Interestingly enough, despite not performing the reconstruction task on their own due to the Matryoshka training loss, the low-level features are able to recover syntactic information.
-In contrast, for Matryoshka SAEs, across all tasks, performance can be attributed almost entirely to the high-level feature split, with the low-level features being significantly less predictive for semantics, context, and syntax, indicating a lack of specialization of high- and low-level features in the baseline Matryoshka SAEs.
+Similarly, our smoothness metrics (Table \ref{tab:saebench}) show that T-SAE high-level features are smoother than baselines and T-SAE low-level features are less smooth, likewise providing evidence of separation.
+To further validate this behavior, we measure probing accuracy on each feature split separately and find high- and low-level task specialization (Appendix \ref{appx:high_low_results}).
+Interestingly, we find that the low-level features are able to recover syntactic information on their own, despite only be trained to reconstruct the residual left by the high-level split.
+In contrast, for Matryoshka SAEs, across all tasks, performance can be attributed almost entirely to the high-level feature split, with the low-level features being significantly less predictive for semantics, context, and syntax, indicating a lack of disentanglement in baselines.